 Doctors may recommend imaging tests such as CT scans, x-rays and MRI scans to eliminate other possible conditions apart from carpal tunnel syndrome.
 Anti-inflammatory drugs may be prescribed along with some light exercise recommendations that can relieve you of pain for the time being; what happens if your issue ceases to be solved?

-Instead of drowning your system with anti-inflammatory drugs, consider getting your upper cervical area checked out by a chiropractor.
+Instead of drowning your system with anti-inflammatory drugs, consider getting your upper cervical area checked out by an arm pain chiropractor.

 The upper cervical area consists of the brain-stem and cranial nerve centres.
 Upper Cervical Subluxation, which is a misalignment in that area, puts pressure on the brainstem and affects the cranial nerve centres, contributing to the pinching of the median nerve along the arm and fingers as well.
 As the head, neck, shoulders and arms are all connected via the cranial nerves, this causes the numbing and tingling sensations closely associated with Carpal Tunnel Syndrome.